-I primarily focus on issues of human-computer interaction in my research.
+In past research, I primarily focused on issues of human-computer interaction (HCI).
 Most of my past research is an examination of various facets of multiple-monitor interaction, with a recurring theme that "standard" interaction methods and sequences may not be appropriate in that environment.
-Recently, I have been interested in the usability of password systems and am interested in discovering or creating more memorable password schemes.
-I also maintain a strong interest in information visualization.
+I also have been interested in the usability of password systems and the discovery or creation more memorable password schemes.
+I maintain a strong interest in HCI as well as information visualization.

-Attention Elon Students: I am always interested in involving students in my research and in advising students with creative ideas for their own research.
+I am always interested in involving students in my research and in advising students with creative ideas for their own research.
 I have several projects that I would like to undertake with the help of students.
-Please use the contact information given above to explore research ideas with me.
+Please contact me to explore research ideas.

 Below is a comprehensive list of conference papers, posters, and other documents that have been printed in public forums.

 If you cannot find a full-text version of any of my works on this site or in an online repository, please contact me.
 I will be happy to provide a full-text copy for you to read.

 S. Duvall, D. Hutchings, and M. Kleckner.
 Changing Perceptions of Discrete Mathematics through Scrum-based Course Management Practices.
 The Journal of Computing Sciences in Colleges, Consortium for Computing Sciences in Colleges, Volume 33, No. 2 (December 2017), 182-189.